toodimes/ex_etl_framework/README.md

 # ExEtlFramework

-ExEtlFramework is an Elixir-based ETL (Extract, Transform, Load) framework designed to simplify and streamline data processing pipelines.
-It provides a set of tools for building flexible and measurable ETL processes.
+ExEtlFramework is a powerful and flexible ETL (Extract, Transform, Load) framework built in Elixir.
+It simplifies the process of creating robust data processing pipelines with built-in support for validation, error handling, and performance monitoring.

 ## Features

-- **Modular Pipeline Structure**: Define ETL steps using a simple DSL.
+- **Modular Pipeline Structure**: Easy-to-define ETL steps using a simple DSL
-- **Data Validation**: Flexible schema-based data validation.
+- **Flexible Data Validation**: Schema-based validation with built-in and custom validators
-- **Error Handling Strategies**: Choose between fail-fast or error collection approaches.
+- **Error Handling Strategies**: Choose between fail-fast or error collection approaches
-- **Telemetry Integration**: Measure and report on pipeline performance.
+- **Telemetry Integration**: Built-in performance measurement and reporting
+- **Extensible**: Easy to add custom steps and validators

 ## Installation